 VINS dazzled the crowd with their amazing raptors and exciting flight demonstrations.

-Their raptors included a Red-tailed Hawk, American Kestrel, and Harris’ Hawk navigating through the crowds seated on the lawn.
+Their raptors include a Red-tailed Hawk, American Kestrel, and Harris’ Hawk navigating through the crowds sitting on the lawn.

 They also showcased their Eastern Screech-Owl and Barred Owl much to the crowd’s enjoyment.